Learning Reward Functions for Robotic Manipulation by Observing Humans: Distance model ablations

 We evaluate a variety of design choices in HOLD models on the RLV Pushing task.
 Specifically, we compare several values for the reward normalizer $T$ introduced in Eq. (\ref{eq:func_dist_reward}), as well as variants of the network architecture and the form of the reward (cumulative vs. instantaneous, as described in Section \ref{ssec:policy_learning}).

 The effect of reward scale for HOLD-R is shown in Fig. \ref{fig:holdr_scale_ablation}.
 While $T=10$ increases return the fastest, its performance is less stable towards the end of training and it suffers a momentary drop in performance when the policy appears to overfit to the distance reward over the sparse task reward.
 The normalizer $T=45$, equal to the average length of a training video in SSv2, provides the best trade-off in sample efficiency and stability and we therefore report results using this setting in Section \ref{ssec:policy_learning_results}.
 This value is used for all tasks except RLV Open Drawer, where the task horizon is twice as long and we found $T=100$ to work significantly better (see Fig. \ref{fig:distance_model_ablations_drawer}).
-To avoid further extensive tuning of the reward scale for HOLD-C and for the Pixel-wise L2 baseline, we simply set $T$ such that the scale of initial predictions is approximately $1/3$, the same scale as HOLD-R with $T=45$.
+To avoid further extensive tuning of the reward scale per reward model, we simply set $T$ such that the scale of initial (starting state) predictions is approximately $1/3$, the same scale as HOLD-R with $T=45$ for RLV Pushing and DVD tasks.
 Using this strategy, we obtain $T=5$ for HOLD-C and $T=30$ for the L2 baseline (or $T=10$ and $T=100$ for RLV Drawer, respectively), which we indeed found to perform better than respective alternatives $T=1$ and $T=45$.

 As for reward definition, the cumulative distance reward clearly outperforms instantaneous distance reward (i.e. subtracting the distance at the previous time step) for both HOLD-R (Fig. \ref{fig:holdr_subprev_ablation}) and HOLD-C (Fig. \ref{fig:holdc_ablation}).
 Although the scale of $d_t - d_{t-1}$ is expected to be different from the scale of $d_t$ and hence the normalizer $T$ may need to be set differently, we found the HOLD-R instantaneous distance form to perform consistently worse for a wide range of values of $T$: \{0.1, 1, 10, 45, 100\}.
 Moreover, the choice of $T$ seemed to have very little effect on the learning performance for $T \leq 1$.